 • architectonics of the problem area (structure, type, location and volume of the affected area);

-• functionality (an indicator of blood resistance).
+• functionality (indicator of blood resistance).

 Advantages and disadvantages